(pqueues): Priority queues

 (pqueue-min pqueue) → *

 Returns the least element of pqueue, defined by pqueue’s ordering.
 If pqueue is empty, an assertion violation is signaled.
-Runs in O(1) time.
+Runs in O(log n) time.

 (pqueue-element-comparator pqueue) → comparator